DannyvanderJagt/react-static-processor/readme.md

 * `server` - Object - Add paths for hosting.
 Format: {'/assets': 'path/to/assets'}

 ## Create a page
+- Create a directory in the pages directory.
-- Create a file with the `.tmpl` extention and place it in the `pages` directory.
+- Add a file with the `.tmpl` extention.
 - Write some html and use React Components.

 ## Create a UI Component / React Component